dakc/eel_basic/README.md

 pip install ntplib
 ```

-Let's create empty files as shown as on below diagram.
+Folder structure for out project will be as like as below diagram.
 ```bash

 eel_basic